 Acupuncture is just one treatment out of a wide variety that we offer as part of our mission to provide a comprehensive, holistic approach to addiction and mental illness.
 When combined with proven treatment strategies like counseling and group therapy, acupuncture has been demonstrated in numerous peer-reviewed studies to be effective in treating the underlying causes of addiction and mental illness.

 When you enter one of our industry-leading recovery programs, we’ll build a treatment plan that meets your needs.
-To learn more, contact the Florida House Experience today.
+To learn more, contact FHE Health today.